Home »

 Section 8 Harassment

-(1)Every individual has a right to be free from harassment and, accordingly, a person must not pursue a course of conduct which amounts to harassment of another and—
+(1)Every individual has a right to be free from harassment and, accordingly, a person must not pursue a course of conduct which amounts to harassment of another and—(a)is intended to amount to harassment of that person; or

 (b)occurs in circumstances where it would appear to a reasonable person that it would amount to harassment of that person.